GCodergr/RustOut/README.md

 # RustOut

-A breakout clone writen in rust.
+A breakout clone written in rust.

 ### Installation